Contact Us

 Let’s face it.
 No one loves shopping for insurance, and most contractors, especially New contractors, buy General Liability insurance Based on Price.
 Big Mistake!

-Buying your General Liability Insurance based on price alone is by far the biggest mistake you can make.
-Now, it’s not your fault and our industry doesn’t help.
+Buying your General Liability Insurance based on price alone is the biggest mistake you can make.
+It’s not your fault and our industry doesn’t help.
 As a new contractor or a contractor with a renewal coming up, you are swamped with phone calls from insurance companies all claiming to offer the Lowest Price.
 Sounds good, but the fact of the matter is that the majority of the people calling you are not even licensed insurance agents, they are Marketing Companies!
 Their goal is to capture some basic info from you and then they sell your information as a New Lead to other insurance agents who are all going to scramble and try to offer the lowest price.
 It’s ugly and it’s unfortunate.

 With General Liability Insurance, the last thing you want to do is buy based on price alone.
 Business insurance is not the same as your Home or Auto Insurance where there are only a few factors to consider.